iamcristos/node-db-challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. Explain the difference between `Relational Databases` and `SQL`.

+Relational Database is the database software itself, which manages storage, querying, updating, and, well, everything.While SQL is the language used to communicate with the software.

 1. Why do tables need a `primary key`?

+In a table we need a column that have unique values that can be used to get and identify rows, so as to get some required value.
+It is also used to relate one table to another

 1. What is the name given to a table column that references the primary key on another table.

+Foriegn Keys

 1. What do we need in order to have a _many to many_ relationship between two tables.

+We need to have a intermediary table that have a column that connects to the other tables.
+In an intermediary table there is a column that holds foriegn key constraints from other table.

 ## Project Set Up